NYPL/nypl-core/vocabularies/business-logic/nyplCGD-UseRestrictionRules.md

 **(III) After determining CGD is shareable (Open or Shared), determine Use Restriction.**

-5. Check for "supervised use" OPAC message
+5. Check for "Supervised Use" OPAC message
 ⋅⋅⋅a.
-Currently, the only "supervised use" OPAC message code = u
+Currently, the only "Supervised Use" OPAC message code = u
 ⋅⋅⋅b.
-If item has a "supervised use" OPAC Message, the item's Use Restriction="Supervised Use" -- **check is complete for this item.**
+If item has a "Supervised use" OPAC Message, the item's Use Restriction="Supervised Use" -- **check is complete for this item.**
 ⋅⋅⋅c.
-If item does not have a "supervised use" OPAC message, then:
+If item does not have a "Supervised Use" OPAC message, then:
-6. Check for "in library use" item type aka itype
+6. Check for "In Library Use" item type aka itype
 ⋅⋅⋅a.
 "In Library Use" itypes = 2, 3, 4, 5, 6, 7, 25, 26, 32, 33, 34, 35, 42, 43, 52, 53, 60, 61, 65, 67
 ⋅⋅⋅b.
 If item has an "In Library Use" itype, the item's Use Restriction="In Library Use" -- **check is complete for this item.**
 ⋅⋅⋅c.
-If item does not have a "supervised use" OPAC Message and does not have an "In Library Use" itype, then:
+If item does not have a "Supervised Use" OPAC Message and does not have an "In Library Use" itype, then:
 7. Check for "no restrictions" item type aka itype
 ⋅⋅⋅a.
 "No restrictions" itypes = 55, 57
 ⋅⋅⋅b.
-If item has a "no restrictions" itype, the item's Use Restriction field should be blank (conveys absence of any use restrictions) -- **check is complete for this item.**
+If item has a "no restrictions" itype, the item's Use Restriction field should be blank (conveys absence of use restrictions) -- **check is complete for this item.**
 ⋅⋅⋅c.
-If item has neither a "supervised use" OPAC Message, nor an "In Library Use" itype, nor a "No restrictions" itype, assign the default profile: CGD="Private" and Use Restriction="In Library Use"
+If item has neither a "Supervised Use" OPAC Message, nor an "In Library Use" itype, nor a "no restrictions" itype, assign the default profile: CGD="Private" and Use Restriction="In Library Use"

 ### Accepted ReCAP CGD and Use Restriction values